Movie Reviews

 ★ ★ ★ ★

 In her long and charmed career, actor Bernadette Lafont had the effect of elevating the films she came into contact with.
 The post-Nouvelle Vague obscurity Sophie's Ways is no exception.
-A lot of people's entry point to Israeli director Moshe Mizrahi's second feature would be the fact that The Art Ensemble of Chicago do the soundtrack, and enjoy a nice cameo in the film, which was likely the main reason Sophie's Ways found its way onto a DVD in the first place (put out by the Soul Jazz Records no less).
+A lot of people's entry point to Israeli director Moshe Mizrahi's second feature would be the fact that The Art Ensemble of Chicago are on the soundtrack, and enjoy a cameo in the film, which was likely the main reason Sophie's Ways found its way onto a DVD in the first place (put out by the Soul Jazz Records no less).
 Enticing as that might be, it was learning that Lafont played the lead (with a supporting role by fellow Out 1 alumnus Bulle Ogier) that snagged me!

 Fortunately the film holds up on its own merits.
 Lafont is very much in her element here as Céline, a principled and liberated, but somewhat dilettantish and irresponsible feminist still in a bit of a hippy daze, possibly a hangover of May of '68.
 After he nearly hits her with his car at a crosswalk, strait-laced yuppy businessman Philippe feels drawn to her and soon a classic case of opposites attract arises.
 But Céline is less sold on the relationship than Philippe.
 Her head is full of women's lib and artistic ambitions.
 Even after they exchange wedding vows, it seems she is more playing along in her new role as bourgeois housewife than fully committed to it.
 She doesn't want to be constrained by her new husband and has the tendency to test the boundaries of their relationship and seek fulfillment elsewhere.
 Being comparatively uptight, this only makes Philippe more exasperated and controlling, though he insists he's only being practical.